arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/the-components-of-individual-learning-interactions/the-distinction-between-presentations-practice-stimuli-and-prompts.md

 ![Figure 2415.
 A learning interaction with a practice stimulus, a prompt, and a presentation](../../../../../../assets/images/TECKSFig2415.png "Figure 2415.
-A learning interaction with a practice stimulus, a prompt, and a presentation"){.image-inline}
+A learning interaction with a practice stimulus, a prompt, and a presentation"){: .image-inline}

 *Figure 2415.
 A learning interaction with a practice stimulus, a prompt, and a presentation*